lightning-auriga/process.phenotypes/docs/source/installation.md

 ------------------

-## Alternative: Installation from Local Copy
+## Method 2: Installation from Local Copy

 There are various ways to install an R package from a local copy of the project.